-Secondly, the city of Camrose would not be in a position to support any application for an amendment to a private Bill that would result in total exemption of all properties owned by the applicant, which would supercede the provisions of the Municipal Tax Exemption Act, as mentioned herein before.
+Secondly, the city of Camrose would not be in a position to support any application for an amendment to a private Bill that would result in total exemption of all properties owned by the applicant, which Yours truly, for the city of Camrose, D.L.
+Saunders, City Manager.